Deconfounded Lifelong Learning for Autonomous Driving via Dynamic Knowledge Spaces: Method

 There are unobservable confounders in the latent space that may cause spurious correlations between perception and action.
 To mitigate the potential influence of unobservable confounders, we introduce the causal feature enhancement module inspired by front-door adjustment~\cite{pearl2016causal, wang2024goat}.

-The core idea of front-door adjustment is to construct a front-door path between input $X$ and output $Y$ via a mediator variable $M$ ($X \rightarrow M \rightarrow Y$), and $M$ intercepts all directed paths from $X$ to $Y$, while there are no unblocked back-door paths from $M$ to $Y$.
-Then even in the presence of unobserved confounder $U$ ($X \leftarrow U \rightarrow Y$), the interventional distribution $P(Y|do(X))$ can still be unbiasedly identified and calculated via the standard front-door adjustment formula:
+The core idea of front-door adjustment is to construct a front-door path between input $X$ and output $Y$ via a mediator variable $M$ ($X \rightarrow M \rightarrow Y$), and $M$ intercepts directed paths from $X$ to $Y$, while there are no unblocked back-door paths from $M$ to $Y$.
+Then even in the presence of unobserved confounder $U$ ($X \leftarrow U \rightarrow Y$), the interventional distribution $P(Y|do(X))$ can still be identified and calculated via the front-door adjustment formula:

-In our design, the sets of knowledge anchors generated by DPMM ($A^{feat}$ and $A^{traj}$) perfectly serve as the discrete state space for this legitimate observed mediator variable $M$.
-This causal intervention process is divided into two cascaded sub-modules, both adopting a unified dual-attention and gated fusion architecture to improve code reusability.
+In our design, the sets of knowledge anchors generated by DPMM ($A^{feat}$ and $A^{traj}$) serve as the discrete state space for this observed mediator variable $M$.
+This causal intervention process is divided into two cascaded sub-modules, both adopting a unified dual-attention and gated fusion architecture.

-\textbf{Fused Feature Enhancement Module (FFEM)} processes the raw multi-modl fused features $F^{fused} \in \mathbb{R}^{11 \times 256}$.
+\textbf{Fused Feature Enhancement Module (FFEM)} processes the raw multi-modal fused features $F^{fused} \in \mathbb{R}^{11 \times 256}$.
 First, the feature knowledge anchors $A^{feat}$ are mapped to a latent space via a projection network to obtain $\hat{F}^{fused} \in \mathbb{R}^{K_f \times 256}$.
 Next, a Self-attention layer extracts the internal dependencies of the current input features, followed by a cross-attention layer that uses the input features as queries (Q) and the projected knowledge anchors as keys (K) and values (V).
-This operation essentially calculates the expectation term $\sum_m P(m|x)$ in the formula, searching for the most fitting historical pure causal template for the current cluttered scene:
+This operation essentially calculates the expectation term $\sum_m P(m|x)$ in the formula, searching for the most fitting historical causal template for the current cluttered scene:

-Finally, a learnable gating network built with a Sigmoid-activated Multi-Layer Perceptron (MLP) adaptively calculates the fusion weight $w$, smoothly combining the raw input with the causally enhanced features:
+Finally, a learnable gating network built with a sigmoid-activated Multi-Layer Perceptron (MLP) adaptively calculates the fusion weight $w$, smoothly combining the raw input with the causally enhanced features: